 Patients with Asthma, Chronic Obstructive Pulmonary Disease (COPD), Coronary Heart Disease, Diabetes, Hypertension, stroke/TIA, Mental Health and Chronic Kidney Disease should attend for regular check ups.
 For certain Long Term Conditions blood tests are necessary to check how well we are achieving optimum control and to see if medication adjustments are required.
 Blood tests need to be done at least annually but depend on the nature of the condition.
 You will be advised by letter when your check is due and if you will need to have a blood test prior to your appointment.

-This device is worn for 24 hours to accurately determine your blood pressure.
+This device is usually worn for approximately 8 hours, whilst undertaking your normal activities, to accurately determine your blood pressure.
 They are especially helpful if visits to the surgery provoke anxiety.
-You will be required to attend the surgery for fitting and then removal after 24 hours.
+You will be required to attend the surgery for fitting and then removal after 8 hours.

 Psychology & Counselling

 End of Life Care